 Rebuilding site – More available eventually

-Working primarily in 16mm and Super 8 film Donoghue’s production practice includes making film, installation, and dialogic works for both cinemas and galleries; publishing artist books and zines; administering projects and spaces in both arts and social justice contexts; designing and building custom machines for film installations and production.
+Working primarily in 16mm and Super 8 film Donoghue’s production practice includes making film, installation, and dialogic works for both cinemas and galleries; sound art and experimental music working with field recordings and hardware synthesis; publishing artist books and zines; administering projects and spaces in both arts and social justice contexts; designing and building custom machines for film installations and production.

-In his arts administration work currently works as the Director of the Media Arts Network of Ontario/Réseau des arts mediatiques de l’Ontario, an arts service organization advocating for and serving all media arts collectives, organizations, and through them artists in Ontario.
-Prior to working at MANO he was a founding board member and past vice-chair of the organization where he served on the board from 2009 -2013.
+In his arts administration he worked from 2013-2022 as the Executive Director of the Media Arts Network of Ontario/Réseau des arts mediatiques de l’Ontario, an arts service organization advocating for and serving all media arts collectives, organizations, and through them artists in Ontario.
+Prior to working at MANO he was a founding board member and past vice-chair of the organization where he served on the board from 2009-2013.

-He also serves as a collective member of Indigenous Routes, an emerging organization focused on developing training, production and collaborative platforms for transmedia (digital, online, mobile and gaming) production and dissemination within a regional, national and international community of Indigenous artists and cultural workers.
+He also served as a collective member of Indigenous Routes, an emerging organization focused on developing training, production and collaborative platforms for transmedia (digital, online, mobile and gaming) production.

 Ben was a founding collective member of MICE Magazine and its publisher the 4:3 Collective and worked with the collective through the first two issues of the magazine.